 Elad is an organisation whose stated mission is to “Judaize East Jerusalem” and has been behind the controversial eviction of Palestinian families within the City of David, which is in the East Jerusalem neighbourhood of Silwan.
 In recent months, a Palestinian community center in Silwan has been slated for demolition to make room for a parking lot and tourist center near the City of David.
 This Palestinian community center was the only one of its kind in this neighbourhood.
 Elad has also backed the settlements in Silwan.

 Ir David itself is a fascinating archaeological site with ancient structures that are believed to originate from the time of King David.
 My family and I wandered through, absorbing the ancient sites and enjoying the stunning views.

 I stood above the two houses and noticed a few settler children playing in the front yard of their home.
-There was about four or five of them riding a bicycle, and I was watching them for about a minute when I heard some Arabic being spoken.
-I looked at the house next door and strained my ears a little and yes, it was Arabic being spoken, with some Palestinian children sitting on the steps of their home.
+There was about four or five of them riding a bicycle and I was watching them for about a minute when I thought I heard some Arabic being spoken.
+I looked at the house next door and strained my ears a little and yes, it was Arabic, with some Palestinian children sitting on the steps of their home.
 A settler family and a Palestinian family living side-by-side.

 As we walked towards our hotel in East Jerusalem, I was again amazed by how I had never noticed that Me’a She’arim really lies on the border with East Jerusalem and how the Museum on the Seam, which straddles both neighbourhoods, is only three minutes from the Old City.
 I felt like I had really been walking around with blinders on.